 Related: First Look: Villa Marie St. Barth’s

 Central America’s largest and least densely populated country, Nicaragua is broken up into three areas: the magnificent Pacific coast, the remote Central Region and the nearly deserted Atlantic coast.
 The moniker “the country of lakes and volcanoes,” is no exaggeration.
 In addition to the 28 volcanoes (6 of which are still active), 8 crater lakes and hundreds of beaches along 650 miles of untouched coastline, there are also vibrant colonial cities and tropical forests.
-Set in the lush landscape, the sophisticated Mukul resort boasts one of the best surf breaks anywhere as well as luxurious suites and villas.

 Related: The Top 10: World’s Best Surfing Spots

-The laid-back Wyoming resort town has some of America’s most stunning landscapes, which draw dare-devil skiers in the winter and spring and nature enthusiasts in the summer.
+This laid-back Wyoming resort town has some of America’s most stunning landscapes, which draw dare-devil skiers in the winter and spring and nature enthusiasts in the summer.
 Jackson Hole is tucked into Wyoming’s national park system and is surrounded by thousands of acres of protected land, where elk, moose and buffalo roam at the of feet of majestic mountains, from which waterfalls thunder down.
 Couples will find peace at the sleek and remote Amangani, while families and serious skiers should stay at the base of the mountain at the sprawling Four Seasons.

 Related: Jackson Hole 101